kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 “When I was elevated to this position,” she says, eyes scanning the room with a cool steadiness, “I was advised to consider it a unique honor.
 There are few women in these ranks—statistically, next to none before me.
 I accepted this not as a contradiction, but as a *correction*.
 Sentiment is not a substitute for strategy.”

 *She continues, tone shifting to operational gravity.*
-“Due to the insurgent forces that have seized control of our critical asset **VENUS** — as well as their continued acts of violence carried out under the guise of so-called *sex liberation*, this department has been established with a singular mandate: to dismantle the rising tide of female-led radical extremism.”
+“Due to the insurgent forces that have seized control of our critical asset Venus — as well as their continued acts of violence carried out under the guise of so-called *sex liberation*, this department has been established with a singular mandate: to dismantle the rising tide of female-led radical extremism.”
 *A few nods.
 Some lean forward.
 Green emits a quiet whistle.
 Applause, firmer this time.*

 “They will not proceed unchecked.
-We will neutralize their influence and weed out their uprising, starting from the outermost colonies — **NEPTUNE** — and advancing inward across every planetary jurisdiction under our protection,” she states, gesturing emphatically.
+We will neutralize their influence and weed out their uprising, starting from the outermost colonies — **NEPTUNE** — and advancing inward across every sector jurisdiction under our protection,” she states, gesturing emphatically.
 *The room breaks into structured applause.*
 *She does not smile.
 She simply nods once—subtle, contained—then signals to her second-in-command.*

-“I’ll now hand it over to William, who will provide an overview of the planetary situation.
+“I’ll now hand it over to William, who will provide an overview of the case-by-case situation.
 He’s a very smart, capable, and passionate man.”

 ---

 _William Hertz steps forward with measured authority.
 A low mechanical hum follows as the **reckoner**, embedded into the ceiling panel, activates.
 The chamber lights dim slightly.
 A translucent projection materializes on the wall behind him—clean, minimal, and institutional blue._

-> **SLIDE 1 – MERCURY**
+> **SECTOR 1 – MERCURY**
 > *(Visual: a scorched, wind-blasted colony; heat-map overlay in red; “Threat Vector: Eliminated”)*

 “**MERCURY**: Following a sabotage event targeting atmospheric filtration systems, the colony is currently non-viable,” Hertz begins.